jm1021/churchofjesuschrist/_posts/2024-09-01-moroni_helaman.md

 ---

 In today’s world, where many groups declare they have been wronged for generations, the example of Ammon and Nephi suggests that **our response should be rooted in empathy, understanding, and service**.
-Rather than dismissing these grievances, we are called to listen, serve, and seek reconciliation, just as they did.
+Rather than dismissing these grievances, ****we are called to listen, serve, and seek reconciliation**, just as they did.
 This doesn’t mean compromising on righteousness but rather finding ways to address grievances in a Christlike manner.